Xilinx/Vitis_Libraries/vision/docs/src/include/hdrdecompand_api.rst

 .. rubric:: Performance Estimate

-The following table summarizes the performance estimates in different configurations, generated using Vitis HLS 2022.2 tool for the xcu200-fsgd2104-2-e, to process a FHD Bayer image.
+The following table summarizes the performance estimates in different configurations, generated using the Vitis HLS 2022.2 tool for the xcu200-fsgd2104-2-e, to process an FHD Bayer image.

-.. table:: Table HDR Decompand Performance Estimate Summary
+.. table:: Table: HDR Decompand Performance Estimate Summary

     +----------------+---------------------+------------------+
     | Operating Mode | Operating Frequency | Latency Estimate |